kmilo65/chatbot-api-toy/README.md

 ## Project Description

 This chatbot is designed as a Python tutor AI that helps users learn Python programming from scratch.
 It provides clear instructions on Python concepts, best practices, and syntax, creating a structured learning path for users to develop production-ready Python applications.
 The system also includes an image generation feature for creating visual content based on text prompts.
+Communication between the client and server is handled using WebSocket, a protocol particularly well-suited for chat applications due to its ability to provide real-time, bidirectional communication.

 ## Installation Instructions